gupta-sukrit/Android-Project/README.md

 I am Sukrit Gupta.

-This file is just a test file.
+This project shows how to use Webview without any AppBar.
+Make your website a dedicated app.